Vladikavkaz: Etymology

 The name Vladikavkaz, derived from Russian, literally means 'ruler of the Caucasus'.
 The Ossetian name Dzæudžyqæu literally means 'Dzaug's settlement', where qæu ('village') is a cognate of the Khotanese Saka word āguv ('village') and the Avestan word gava ('district').

 In 1911, Dmitry Rakovich wrote that the Ossetians prove that fortress was founded on the site of the Ingush village Zaur by the name of Vladikavkaz in the Ossetian language:

-"...by their name of Vladikavkaz Dzaudzhi-Kau, the Ossetians confirm this opinion, since Dzauag is a proper name Zaur, and Kau means a village; otherwise - the village of Zaur."

 In 1931, at the suggestion of the Ingush Regional Executive Committee, the city of Vladikavkaz was renamed Ordzhonikidze in honor of the Soviet political and military leader Sergo Ordzhonikidze, who during the Civil War established Soviet power in the region.

 In 1944, after the deportation of the Chechens and Ingush, the city of Ordzhonikidze was renamed the city of Dzaudzhikau, and in 1954 again Ordzhonikidze.
 In 1990, the city acquired a double name: Vladikavkaz in Russian and Dzaudzhikau in Ossetian.

 History

 The city was founded in 1784 as a Russian fortress at the entrance to the Darial Gorge near to the Ingush village Zaur, which had the purpose of serving as an outpost for the routes of communication between Russia and Georgia.
 But according to a lot of other sources, Vladikavkaz was founded on the site of the Ossetian village of Kapkai.

 The Georgian Military Highway, crossing the mountains, was constructed in 1799 to link the city with Georgia to the south, and in 1875 a railway was built to connect it to Rostov-on-Don and Baku in Azerbaijan.
 Vladikavkaz has become an important industrial centre for the region, with smelting, refining, chemicals and manufacturing industries.
 During the Russian Empire, the settlement was the administrative capital of the Vladikavkazsky Okrug of the Terek Oblast.

 The city is one of the largest in the Russian-controlled Caucasus, along with Grozny, and was the capital of the Mountain Autonomous Soviet Socialist Republic, a Soviet Republic established after the annexation of the Mountainous Republic of the North Caucasus.
 It existed from 1921 to 1924 and comprised most of the modern-day territories of Chechnya, North Ossetia and Kabardino-Balkaria.

 Vladikavkaz was fought over in both the Russian Civil War and World War II.
 In February 1919, the anti-Communist Volunteer Army under General Anton Denikin seized the city, before being expelled by the Red Army in March 1920.
 In early November 1942, the forces of Nazi Germany tried unsuccessfully to seize the city but were repelled by the Soviet army.
 The Nazis left North Ossetia in January 1943.

-On 26 November 2008, Vitaly Karayev, the mayor of Vladikavkaz was assassinated by an unidentified gunman.
+On 26 November 2008, Vitaly Karayev, the mayor of Vladikavkaz, was assassinated by an unidentified gunman.
 On 31 December 2008, his successor, Kazbek Pagiyev, was also assassinated by unidentified gunmen.